jundalisay/spblist/content/en/research/mao/quotations/chapter-28.md

 {{< /cite >}}

 Communists must listen attentively to the views of people outside the Party and let them have their say.

-If what they say is right, we ought to welcome it, and we should learn from their strong points; if it is wrong, we should let them finish what they are saying and then patiently explain things to them.
+If what they say is right, we should:
+- welcome it
+- learn from their strong points

+If it is wrong, we should:
+- let them finish what they are saying
+- then patiently explain things to them.

 The attitude of Communists towards any person who has made mistakes in his work should be one of persuasion in order to help him change and start afresh and not one of exclusion, unless he is incorrigible.